 So, what attracts so many people to Greece?
-The beaches, mythology and delicious food are a big part of it, but there’s even more to Greece than that.
-Keep reading as we go through 11 of the most interesting facts about Greece!
+The beaches, mythology, and delicious food are a big part of it, but there’s more to Greece than that.
+Keep reading as we go through the most interesting facts about Greece!

-1. Greece Isn’t Actually Named Greece
+The Official Name of Greece Isn’t Actually Named Greece

-Well, if someone referred to it by its official name you probably wouldn’t recognize it at first – but hey, that’s what makes it such an interesting fact!
+If someone referred to Greece by its official name you probably wouldn’t recognize it at first – but hey, that’s what makes it such an interesting fact!
 Greek people actually refer to their country as Hellas or Hellada and the complete official name is the Hellenic Republic.

 In Certain Spots in Greece, You Can’t Wear High Heels

+Confused about this one?
 It might sound a bit weird at first, but it actually makes sense.
 Remember when we mentioned that you can visit many ancient temples in Greece

 Well, the reason why you can’t wear high heels in certain places is simple: so that you don’t end up creating cracks in the stone with the heel and damaging places with such a rich history.
 The idea dates back to the fifth century BC and has influenced many of the modern democratic nations of today.
 Who enjoys a day of exploring and walking around in high heels anyway?
 Read other weird laws around the world

 Name Days Are Almost As Big as Birthdays

 What’s better than having one day of the year that’s all about yourself?
 Having two!